retune/festival-2018/_events/dadamachines.md

     url: https://dadamachines.com/

 intro: |
   Agile hardware fabrication & physical computing.
+You will learn the process of inhouse electronics production.
+We are going to assemble the special RETUNE EDITION automat board with the help of our pick and place machine.
+You can finish the board, solder the missing connectors and flash the software to make it work and go dada.

 outro: |
   Johannes Elias Lohbihler is a Creative Technologist living and working in Berlin.
 He is the creator of dadamachines.
 Previously co-founder of a SaaS company named LUXOWORKS.
 He is a seventh generation carpenter with a BA in product design and an MA in interaction design.
 He creates digital and analogue products and experiences.